alst2821/puffer-fish/doc/rust.rst

 * `Rust book experiment (brown.edu) - includes quizes! <https://rust-book.cs.brown.edu/experiment-intro.html>`_ [#f2]_

+  Related to this, there is a Jane Street talk by `Will Critchton <https://willcrichton.net/>`_ from Brown Univ. that mentions `aquascope`.
+  I believe it is this link here: https://cel.cs.brown.edu/aquascope/

 * `Rust by example <https://doc.rust-lang.org/stable/rust-by-example/>`_

 * `The cargo book <https://doc.rust-lang.org/cargo/>`_

+  See more `Cargo.toml` keys and their definitions at https://doc.rust-lang.org/cargo/reference/manifest.html

 * Cargo recognises `semantic versioning <https://semver.org/>`_